abvalatouski/asprun/README.md

     /o              Open URL in the browser.

     /q              Disable URL printing.

+    /w              Wait pressing any key to stop the project.

     Options can be placed in any order.
     In case of duplication newer options will override older ones.